 As these drugs are synthesized by combining various legal ingredients, authorities in countries all around the world have essentially been playing “catch up” with the drug manufacturers when it comes to controlling them.

 In the United States, the Controlled Substance Analogue of 1986 was enacted to try to ban these drugs preemptively by making it illegal to “manufacture, sell, or possess chemicals that were substantially similar in chemistry and pharmacology to Schedule I or Schedule II drugs.”

 What Are the Risks of Legal Highs?

 Addiction – The risk of developing an addiction to a legal high varies depending on the type of drug a person is consuming.
-For example, certain psychedelic drugs like LSD don’t carry a high risk of addiction (though a tolerance can certainly be developed) while synthetic opioids such as fentanyl have an extremely high potential for causing addiction.
+For example, certain psychedelic drugs like LSD don’t typically carry a high risk of addiction (though a tolerance can certainly be developed) while synthetic opioids such as fentanyl have an extremely high potential for causing addiction.

 Overdose – The underground nature of synthesizing legal highs means that the drugs are not tested or regulated before going on the market.
 Ingredients and potency can vary drastically, so it may be difficult for users to determine what size of a dose is acceptable to take without causing an overdose.